tedbarnett/Photo-Reviewer-Unity/README.md

 - Auto-import photos into local photo storage (Apple or Google Photos)
 - Enable a video "slide show" playing each photo with a "Ken Burns" effect with narration voiceover

+Contributions/updates welcomed.
+Please generate a pull request for any improvements you make.